pdxrconf/pdxrconf.github.io/content/pages/venue.md

   <h3>Parking</h3>

-  The Hutch has visitor parking as indicated in the above map.
-We are working with them to extend the standard 2-hour free limits.
-If needed, there is a paid Impark lot #185 across the street (1111 Fairview Ave N).
+  The Hutch has free visitor parking as indicated in the above map.
+This parking does not have a time limit on weekends.
+If needed, there is also a paid Impark lot #185 across the street (1111 Fairview Ave N).
 This lot is $20 for up to 12 hours.

   <br>